matthew-tfs/mjcb.io/content/blog/00057-chromebook-for-travel.md

 A major issue that I have is that I have no real "investment" in the Google ecosystem.
 I don't have an Android phone, I don't use Photos, Gmail, or Google Drive, and I don't use Google Docs.
 I really only use YouTube and that is about it.
 Trying to adapt my workflow to ChromeOS is somewhat cumbersome as I do most of my work in Office 365 and iCloud.

-Overall, it did everything I needed it to do, although it was slow.
-It was also a $300 device, so my expectations were low and I wasn't disappointed.
+Overall, it did everything that I needed it to do, although it could be a bit slow at times.
+However, it was also a $300 device, so my expectations were low and I wasn't disappointed.

 ## Links ##